Cap-go/website/src/pages/blog/automatic-build-and-release-with-github-actions.md

 You should add your test in the build step to be sure your code is working.

 Go To your Capgo dashboard and check your build who just appear, you now have you own CI/CD system.

+If you want to let all of your users get the update whenever it's available go to your channel and set it to `public`.